quotable-io/data/README.md

 - `/schema` schema for data validation
 - `/config` global config values
 - `/scripts` CLI scripts for managing the data
-- `/lib` Helper functions for managing the data
+- `/lib` Helper functions that are used by the CLI scripts
-- `/input` Various scripts pull data from user provided input files, such as `addQuotes` and `addAuthors`.
-This is the default directory for input files used by these scripts.
-It is ignored by git
+- `/input` Some of the CLI scripts accept input data from a temporary JSON file (such as `addQuotes` and `addAuthors`).
+This is the default directory for input files.
+It is ignored by git.

 ## CLI Scripts